United States Air Force Thunderbirds: Overview

 The Thunderbirds Squadron is a named USAF squadron, meaning it does not carry a numerical designation.
 It is also one of the oldest squadrons in the Air Force, its origins dating to the organization of the 30th Aero Squadron, formed at Kelly Field, Texas, on 13 June 1917.

 Officers serve a two-year assignment with the squadron, while enlisted personnel serve three to four years.
-As the squadron performs no more than 88 air demonstrations each year, replacements must be trained for about half of the team each year, in order to provide a constant mix of experience.
+Because the squadron performs no more than 88 air demonstrations each year, replacements must be trained for about half of the team each year, in order to provide a constant mix of experience.
 In addition to their air demonstration responsibilities, the Thunderbirds are part of the USAF combat force and if required, can be rapidly integrated into an operational fighter unit.
 Since 15 February 1974 the Thunderbirds have been a component of the 57th Wing at Nellis AFB.
 Since 1953, they have flown in front of more than 300 million people.